 - 1 block of processed cheese food

 Pulled Pork Totchos Directions:

 The first thing is that you need to start out with a great pork shoulder that has plenty of fat so that it stays nice and juicy.
-I love this Smithfield Boneless Pork Shoulder Roast because while it has plenty of fat - it isn't covered in it because it's hand trimmed.
+I love this Smithfield Boneless Pork Shoulder Roast because while it has plenty of fat - it isn't covered in it because it's hand-trimmed.
 There is a cap that's just the right size and the meat itself is perfectly marbled.
-They say too that pulled pork is the next bacon though frankly I don't see why it has to be the "next" bacon when I am sure you can make some wonder food that mixes both bacon and pulled pork.
+They say too that pulled pork is the next bacon though frankly, I don't see why it has to be the "next" bacon when I am sure you can make some wonderful food that mixes both bacon and pulled pork.
 Either way, let's stop wasting time chatting about how awesome this meat is and start cooking!